- Code ASIA2054

 - Unit Value 6 units

 - Offered by School of Culture History and Language

 - ANU College ANU College of Asia and the Pacific

 - Course subject Asian Studies

-This is an introductory survey course on Chinese philosophy.
-It covers the period from early Confucian and Daoist thought through to Chinese philosophy in the modern China, with a focus on the classical period.
-The course looks at the representative schools, their main thinkers and writings, and the ideas they developed.
-An understanding of the foundations of Chinese thought helps us to make explicit and self-conscious some of the radically different assumptions of our own intellectual traditions.
+This is an introductory course in Chinese philosophy.
+Drawing on the Chinese philosophical tradition from early Confucian and Daoist thought through to late imperial China, the course demonstrates that Chinese philosophical approaches are both interesting in their own right and potentially relevant to contemporary philosophical problems.
+Students will be introduced to some of the major Chinese philosophical ideas and concepts, with a focus on learning to accurately apply these ideas in real-world contexts.
+An understanding of the foundations of Chinese thought helps us to make explicit and self-conscious some of the radically different assumptions of Western intellectual traditions.
 It also provides background knowledge crucial to an informed understanding of many developments in modern and contemporary China.

-1. Demonstrate through analysis and critical reflection an understanding of the key concepts in Chinese and East Asian philosophy and religion;
+- Demonstrate an understanding of the key concepts and approaches in Chinese philosophy;

-3. Integrate theoretical knowledge with empirical examples drawn from textual analysis;
+- Accurately apply theoretical knowledge to empirical examples drawn from present-day issues;

-4. Compare philosophical thought developed in Chinese contexts meaningfully with that of other intellectual traditions;
+- Compare philosophical thought developed in Chinese contexts with that of other intellectual traditions;